Hackathon launches June 11 · · Register now →

 Track 1

-Anticipate & Disrupt
+Anticipate & Disrupt.

 Agentic AI systems that detect trafficking activity and disrupt the networks behind it — with human oversight at every decision point.